Norwegian-Americans gathered around statue of Ole Bull, Loring Park, Minneapolis. Minnesota Historical Society

 As the Napoleonic wars were coming to a close, the major belligerents signed "The Treaty of Fontainebleau" on April 11, 1814.
 In that treaty, Denmark lost the territory of Norway.
 On May 17, 1814 Norway declared itself an independent nation and approved their own constitution, but by June of that same year Sweden invaded Norway, re-instating their claims to rule Norway dating back to 1319.

 So, the 19th century found Norwegians with a constitution and a will to be an independent nation, if only they could be free of Sweden.
-Long slumbering Norwegian nationalism had been roused from it slumber.
+Long dormant Norwegian nationalism had been roused from it slumber.

 Norwegians had something to prove.
 During the time they had been ruled by Denmark they had been isolated from Europe.
 Poets, writers, musicians and politicians began looking at the world around them and most especially at the example of the United States.